 Under the revised DfE statutory guidance 2018, we are required to teach RSE as part of the PSHE and science curriculum.
 All DfE advisory guidance is also considered when creating the RSE curriculum.
-National priorities as highlighted by the DofE or other relevant bodies (for example Ofsted) will be considered and responded to appropriately.

 This RSE policy supports the Schools' Anti-Bullying policy, First Aid Policy, Safeguarding Policy, Curriculum policy, Equal Opportunities policy and other policies available on our website and in written format.